NUCPS Crash Investigation & Reconstruction

 Traffic Crash Reconstruction Refresher (23 ACTAR CEUs)

 This refresher is for those who completed their crash reconstruction training some time ago and need to renew their skills or for those who need an update on newer technologies, such as EDR, LED or HID vehicle lights, ABS brakes, or stability control.
 The course reviews the basic physics techniques that are used to analyze traffic crashes as well as the newest technologies in the field.

 Upcoming ACTAR Exam Dates

 NUCPS strongly encourages all crash reconstruction students to pursue ACTAR accreditation.
-The final step in the process is the accreditation examination.
-The exam is offered several times per year in the US and around the world.
+The final step is the accreditation examination.

 Upcoming US test dates and locations include: